Publications and Validations

 Authors and Links

-Association between Sleep in Young Elite Athletes and Mental and Training Load: A Prospective Observational Study.
+Association Between Sleep in Young Elite Athletes and Mental Stress and Training Load Using a Prospective Observational Study

 Unobtrusive, objective sleep recordings with new radar technology were obtained, and daily self-reports of mental and training load were collected.
 The role of subjective sleep quality was examined to identify whether the interrelations between sleep, mental load, and training load depend on being a good or poor sleeper.